imhicihu/Digitalizacion-workflow/Checklist.md

 * even on compact, semi-pro or pro photographics cameras, choose `auto-focus` feature
 * on semi-pro or pro cameras, choose the lowest ISO as possible to ensure the least noise in the image
 * attach a memory card (minimum: 8Gb, but _the more, the better_).
 Choose those models with a high ratio of speed recording (_the less, the better_).
 Check the free space remaining
-* avoid any offer/option/feature of interpolation
+* avoid any offer/option/feature of interpolation (by software or hardware)
 * Camera options: (if apply)
 	* Shutter speed (`1/60th` of a second or higher)
 	* White balance: `automatic` in case the light's room is stable along the capture process. `Manual` in stormy or cloudy days or unstable light conditions.
 Hint: attach a [color management chart](https://bitbucket.org/imhicihu/incunnabilia-early-book-digitization/issues/29/workflow-color-management-chart)